 Massey’s Bachelor of Communication (BC) builds the skills you need to make an outstanding contribution in whatever field of communication interests you.
 This relevant three-year degree is unique in New Zealand.
 You’ll join our graduates with exciting careers around the world.

 The world needs communicators.
 It needs people who have the creativity and imagination to develop content that will inspire and connect people, and the logic, analysis and language skills to deliver that content in a strategic and meaningful way.
 Massey University’s BC will give you these skills.

 Massey Business School is ranked in the top 2% of business schools globally.

-In 2016 the School of Communication, Journalism and Marketing / Te Pou Aro Korero won coveted accreditation from the US-based Accrediting Council for Education in Journalism and Mass Communication.
+In 2016 the School of Communication, Journalism and Marketing / Te Pou Aro Korero won coveted accreditation from the US-based Accrediting Council for Education in Journalism and Mass Communications.
 This makes the Bachelor of Communication the only degree outside the Americas and the Middle East to hold this accreditation.
 It is also the world’s only accredited three-year bachelor degree.

 Massey University’s business and management studies ranks in the top 200 (by QS (Quacquarelli Symonds) rankings).
 We are also ranked in the top 150 universities worldwide for business administration programmes by the ShanghaiRanking's Global Ranking of Academic Subjects.

 These accreditations mean that your degree is internationally-recognised, making it easier to arrange a student exchange and find employment overseas.

-That’s partly because your choices are not restricted – every field uses communication specialists, from healthcare to education to airports to high-end fashion or the arts, and your expertise is transferable – but also because Massey’s BC makes sure you come out well rounded and flexible.
+Your choices are not restricted – every field uses communication specialists, from healthcare to education to airports to high-end fashion or the arts, and your expertise is transferable – Massey’s BC makes sure you come out well rounded and flexible.